hokagedami/transportation-security-system-backend/CODE_OF_CONDUCT.md

 Given the sensitive nature of transportation security:

 ### Responsible Development
-- Follow secure coding practices
+- Follow secure coding practices and OWASP guidelines
-- Implement proper authentication and authorization
+- Implement proper authentication and authorization mechanisms
-- Validate all inputs and sanitize outputs
+- Validate all inputs and sanitize outputs to prevent injection attacks
-- Use encryption for sensitive data
+- Use encryption for sensitive data both in transit and at rest
+- Conduct regular security reviews of contributed code

 ### Vulnerability Handling
-- Report security issues privately to maintainers
+- Report security issues privately to maintainers first
-- Allow reasonable time for fixes before public disclosure
+- Allow reasonable time (90 days minimum) for fixes before public disclosure
-- Coordinate disclosure with affected parties
+- Coordinate disclosure with affected parties and security team
 - Credit researchers who report issues responsibly
+- Follow responsible disclosure practices outlined in SECURITY.md

 ### Data Protection
-- Protect personally identifiable information (PII)
+- Protect personally identifiable information (PII) of riders and officials
-- Implement privacy by design principles
+- Implement privacy by design principles in all features
-- Comply with relevant data protection regulations
+- Comply with relevant data protection regulations (GDPR, CCPA, local laws)
-- Regular security audits and assessments
+- Conduct regular security audits and penetration testing
+- Ensure secure handling of biometric and identification data

 ## Recognition and Attribution